 Creative Victoria delivers a multifaceted program of funding and support for the creative industries while managing a large portfolio of State-owned assets.
 Below are some of our flagship projects.

 New galleries, new public space and a new creative hub are just the start of a once in a generation transformation for Melbourne Arts Precinct in Southbank.
 An investment of more than $200 million over the next two years to reimagine Southbank and the precinct including a brand-new icon for Melbourne – NGV Contemporary.

 Find out more about the Melbourne Arts Precinct.

 State Library of Victoria Redevelopment

-The State Library of Victoria will undergo a huge transformation with the help of $55.4 million investment from the Victorian Government.
+The State Library of Victoria will undergo a huge transformation with the help of a $60.4 million investment from the Victorian Government and almost $28 million in philanthropic support.
 The redevelopment will open up 40 percent more of the iconic building to families, students, researchers and visitors of all ages.
 Staged over five years, the project will revitalise, and create new, public spaces while also transforming the Library's programs and services.
-Read more.

 Geelong Performing Arts Centre Redevelopment